dprojects/Woodworking/Docs/README.md

 * Auto fit mode to object shape type.
 * Small GUI interface in corner to see 3D model refresh.

+**Textures can be stored at:**
+* `.ShapeMaterial.AppearanceProperties["TextureImage"]` material added to the object, new material approach used by Woods workbench.
+* `.Material.Material["TexturePath"]` old material way with setting URL to the texture in material card.
+* `.Texture` attribute with URL to the texture.
+* `.Label2` attribute, object description, with URL to the texture.
+* `.Texture_URL` attribute with URL online or from HDD to the texture added by this [setTextures](#settextures) tool.

+> [!TIP]
+> Personally, I prefer to add online links to textures.
+This way, the file size does not increase and there
+> is no need to install additional repositories.
+However, you need to make sure the server supports external linking.
+> Unfortunately, [commons.wikimedia.org](https://commons.wikimedia.org/) has blocked this option,
+> so you will get broken link from there, this is how they support free software.

 **Options:**

 * **show stored textures for all objects:** loads textures for all objects that have texture information saved.

 * **Adjust type:** This is the target attribute of the color structure.
   * `biggest surface` adjust texture to the biggest surface, but not to edges.
   * `fit to Cube` adjust texture to edges.